zpaolo11x/Arcadeflow/README.md

 - 'Import XML data for all romlists' : If you specify a RetroPie xml path into emulator import_extras field you can build the romlist based on those data
 - 'Import XML data for current romlists' : If you specify a RetroPie xml path into emulator import_extras field you can build the romlist based on those data
 - 'Prefer genreid categories' : If GenreID is specified in your games list, use that instead of usual categories
-- 'Import only available roms' : Import entrief from the games list only if the rom file is actually available

 #### ROMLIST MANAGEMENT
 Manage romlists and collections